 The Management Company was incorporated in the form of a société anonyme under the laws of the Grand Duchy of Luxembourg on 29 January 2008 for an unlimited duration under the name of East Capital Advisory S.A.
-As of 15 March 2013, the Management Company changed its name into East Capital Asset Management S.A. and is approved by the Luxembourg supervisory authority, the Commission de Surveillance du Secteur Financier (CSSF), as a UCITS management company subject to the chapter 15 of the 2010 Law and as alternative investment fund manager within the meaning of article 1(46) of the law of 12 July 2013 on alternative investment fund managers.
+As of 15 March 2013, the Management Company changed its name into East Capital Asset Management S.A. and is approved by the Luxembourg supervisory authority, the Commission de Surveillance du Secteur Financier (CSSF), as a UCITS management company subject to the chapter 15 of the 2010 Law and as alternative investment fund managers.
 The Management Company has also opened a branch in Stockholm, Sweden.
 The share capital of the Management Company is held by East Capital Holding AB.
 The Management Company has a subscribed and paid-up capital of EUR 1,000,000 (as at the date of this Prospectus).